Eat.Drink.Pure

 Water: Helps blend the ingredients.

-How to Make Golden Paste: Step-by-Step Instructions
+How to Make Turmeric Paste: Step-by-Step Instructions

-chopped turmeric and ginger root
+chopped turmeric and ginger root on a wooden plate.

-Chop the roots into coins: Organic variety is best to maximize the medicinal effects of both turmeric and ginger.
+1. Step 1: Chop the roots into coins: Organic variety is best to maximize the medicinal effects of both turmeric and ginger.
 You can peel the roots or leave the skin on.
 I usually do the latter when using organic roots, as it saves time and prevents stains on my hands.
 Leaving the skins on may result in some tiny specs in your tea or milk, but nothing straining won’t fix 😊

-A blender jar with turmeric paste
+A blender jar with turmeric paste.

-Blend: Add all the ingredients to a high-speed blender and blitz till fully blended and smooth.
+1. Step 2: Blend: Add all the ingredients to a high-speed blender and blitz till fully blended and smooth.

-Turmeric paste in saucepan
+Turmeric paste in a saucepan.

-Cook: Pour the mixture into a small saucepan and simmer until the water evaporates, forming a paste.
+1. Step 3: Cook: Pour the mixture into a small saucepan and simmer until the water evaporates, forming a paste.
 Do not boil the mixture, as this will compromise the curcumin’s efficacy.
 Cooking this paste is essential for facilitating curcumin extraction.

 Which is better to use in this recipe?
 Ground or fresh turmeric?

 Fresh turmeric is more nutrient-dense than its dried powdered form, but it may not be widely available.
 I usually find it in the produce section of my grocery store.
-You can find it at many Asian stores.
+You can also find it at many Asian stores.
 Fresh, organic turmeric is also pretty expensive.
 In that case, using organic ground turmeric would be the next best option.

 Who should not use turmeric paste?